scionproto/scion/doc/ControlPlanePKI.md

 version - 1.
 Verification of the updated version is done against the previous TRC.
 Because of the uniqueness property of TRCs, there is exactly one previous TRC for all non-base TRCs.

+The update votes can still be verified, even after the previous TRC's validity period has passed.
+This allows entities to verify the chain even if any of the previous TRCs in the chain have expired.

 Trust resets are not considered TRC updates, since they set a new trust anchor.
 They are described later in this document.